-Coconut Oil Forms and Where to Get it
+Forms of Coconut Oil and Where to Get Them

-- Coconuts and Palm Trees– Coconuts proper derive from the coconut palm tree, a native of tropical and subtropical regions.
-While these trees can be grown from saplings in these regions, those looking to acquire this oil from scratch can do so from coconuts bought in store or online.
+Coconuts proper derive from the coconut palm tree, a native of tropical and subtropical regions.
+While these trees can be grown from saplings in these regions, those looking to acquire this oil from scratch can do so from coconuts bought in-store or online.
 Several methods are available for procuring this drupe’s oil, including wet, dry, and hydrogenated processes.

-- Hydrogenated Oil – Those using coconut oil for mixing with an essential oil to make a dermal pomade should the oil’s hydrogenated variant.
-This fatty white substance is available in jars in store or online.
+Those using coconut oil for mixing with essential oil to make a dermal pomade should use the oil’s hydrogenated variant.
+This fatty white substance is available in jars in-store or online.
 This form tends to carry a respectable shelf life and can be used for other purposes including cooking and baking.

 1 – Barnard DR, Xue RD.
 Laboratory evaluation of mosquito repellents against Aedes albopictus, Culex nigripalpus, and Ochierotatus triseriatus (Diptera: Culicidae) J Med Entomol.
 2004;41:726–730. doi: 10.1603/0022-2585-41.4.726